+ABSTRACT.
 We present an efficient algorithm for the condensation of homomorphism spaces.
-This provides an improvement over the known tensor condensation method which is essentially due to a better choice of bases.
+This provides an improvement of the known tensor condensation method which is essentially due to a better choice of bases.
 We explain the theory behind this approach and describe the implementation in detail.
-Finally, we give timings to compare with previous methods.
+Finally, we provide timings to compare with previous methods.

-1. Introduction
+1. INTRODUCTION

 Computational methods have been particularly successful in the modular representation theory of sporadic groups.
-From the days when Parker and Thackray devised the MEATAXE [9, 12], to recent progress in the modular Atlas project [13], the majority of results can be attributed to the application of computers.
-However, diverting complex calculations to a machine, while expediting the answer and simultaneously precluding man-made miscalculations, does not mean that a push-of-a-button strategy is always met with success.
-In fact, most open problems in the modular Atlas project have resisted a direct computational approach when they were first considered.
-To regain computational tractability, Thackray introduced a method called fixed-point reduction in his PhD thesis [12], which allowed him to study large modules by only considering certain subspaces.
-This method is a special case of what has become known as 'condensation'.
+From the days when R. Parker and J. Thackray devised the MEATAXE [Tha81, Par84], to recent progress in the modular Atlas project [WTP+98], the majority of results may be attributed to the application of computers.
+Diverting complex calculations to a machine, while expediting the answer and simultaneously precluding man-made miscalculations, does not mean that a push-of-a-button strategy is always met with success.
+In fact most open problems in the modular Atlas project have always resisted a direct computational approach when they were firstly considered.
+To regain computational tractability, J. Thackray introduced a method called fixed-point reduction in his PhD thesis [Tha81], which allowed him to study large modules by only considering certain subspaces.
+This method is a special case of what has become known as "condensation".

-The precise connection is as follows.
-Let F be a field of characteristic p greater than zero, G a finite group, FG the group algebra, and V a finite-dimensional FG-module.
-Furthermore, let $e \in FG$ be an idempotent.
-Then we consider the condensation functor $- \cdot e : \text{mod}-FG \rightarrow \text{mod}-eFGe$ , under which V is mapped to Ve and a homomorphism $\varphi \in \text{Hom}{FG}(V, W)$ mapped to its restriction $\varphi|{Ve} \in \text{Hom}{eFGe}(Ve, We)$ .
+The precise connection is as follows: Let F be a field of characteristic p greater than zero, G a finite group, FG the group algebra, and V a finite dimensional FG-module.
+Furthermore let $e \in FG$ be an idempotent.
+Then we consider the condensation functor $- \cdot e : \operatorname{mod} FG \to \operatorname{mod} eFGe$ , under which V is mapped to Ve and a homomorphism $\varphi \in \operatorname{Hom}{FG}(V, W)$ is mapped to its restriction $\varphi|{Ve} \in$ $\operatorname{Hom}{eFGe}(Ve, We)$ .
 We refer to Ve as the condensed module of V and e as the condensation idempotent.
-The condensation functor has a number of interesting properties, details of which are given in [1, Section 6] or [11], for example.
+The condensation functor has a number of interesting properties, details of which are given in [Gre80, Section 6] or [Ryb01], for example.

-The wide array of different condensation algorithms available for group algebras, providing implementations which allow the condensation of, for instance, permutation modules [3], induced modules [6, 8] and tensor products of modules [5, 8], is testimony to the method's usefulness.
-In this article we present an efficient algorithm for the condensation of homomorphism spaces of FG-modules for some finite group G. As homomorphism spaces may be viewed as tensor products and vice versa, the method we present also improves the condensation of tensor products of FG-modules.
+The wide array of different available condensation algorithms for group algebras providing implementations which allow the condensation of, for example, permutation modules [LN00], induced modules [MR99, Noe05] and tensor products of modules [LW98, Noe05], is testimony of the method's usefulness.
+In this note we want to present an efficient algorithm for the condensation of homomorphism spaces of FG-modules for some finite group G. As homomorphism spaces may be viewed as tensor products and vice versa, the method we present also sheds some new light on the condensation of tensor products of FG-modules.

-We fix some further notation which will remain in effect throughout the paper.
-Let V and W be finite-dimensional FG-modules.
-Then $\operatorname{Hom}F(V, W)$ is also a finite-dimensional FG-module, where the action is defined as for all $\varphi \in \operatorname{Hom}F(V, W)$ and $g \in G$ .
+We fix some further notation which will remain in effect throughout this note: Let V and W be finite dimensional FG-modules.
+Then $\operatorname{Hom}F(V, W)$ is also a finite dimensional FG-module, where the action is defined as